List of The Mummy franchise characters: Imhotep

-Once Imhotep reaches the lair, he is turned mortal and the powers granted by the Curse of Hom Dai are greatly diminished.
+Once Imhotep reaches the lair, he is rendered mortal and the powers granted by the curse of Hom Dai are greatly diminished.
 When the Scorpion King responds to Imhotep's summons, Imhotep tricks him into attacking Rick O'Connell.
 When Rick kills the Scorpion King and sends him and his army to the Underworld, the palace begins to collapse.
 Rick and Imhotep both nearly fall into a chasm that leads to the underworld, and grab onto the ledge.
 While Rick is rescued by Evelyn, Anck-su-namun leaves Imhotep to die to save her own life.
-After this betrayal, Imhotep, since the whole reason for coming back was to be with his lover again, loses the will and reason to live, gives Rick and Evelyn a sad envious smile and willingly casts himself into the pit, thus ending his reign of terror once and for all.

-He does not appear in the third film, only mentioned by Rick as "same mummy [I put down] twice".
-Ironically, he ends up having a nightclub in Shang-Hai named after him as a tribute by Jonathan Carnahan, who toasts him, saying: "Here's to you, princess.
-And Imhotep, may the bugger actually stay dead".

-When he was regenerated, he gained several powers, which include regeneration, invulnerability, turning himself into sand, and controlling the desert sands.
-During the first part of the first film, Imhotep displays a strong fear of common house cats.
-Ardeth Bay and Evy's superior explain that Imhotep will fear them until he is fully regenerated, cats being associated with the Guardians of the Underworld in Egyptian mythology.
+Her betrayal causes Imhotep to lose the will to live, leading him to cast himself into the pit.